Oenothera missouriensis (Missouri Evening Primrose)

 Sowing Oenothera missouriensis Seeds

-refrigerate for 4 weeks.
+Start oenothera seeds indoors in late winter.
+Lightly cover the seeds with soil, then refrigerate for 4 weeks.
 Or sow outdoors in early spring.
 Full sun.